APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 		- "However, it is not clear whether this Matrix was formally adopted, and our review indicated that it was not readily available to decision-makers."

+		- "Beyond this high-level Matrix document, UCLA did not, at the time of the encampment, have any plans for how to respond to campus disruptions and how decisions about University responses would be made.4 Because no codified plans existed, UCLA administrators engaged in a chaotic process in which they needed to make difficult decisions – some appearing to be matter of first impression for many involved – "

+		- "During the encampment period, two groups of stakeholders mobilized and met regularly to respond to the encampment and related protests and counter-protests.
+However, the role of each group was not well-established or commonly understood; there were not clear processes for decision-making; and it was not clear who had authority for final decision-making.
+Combined with the lack of prior planning for such an event, even when an encampment of this sort was reasonably foreseeable based on events at other campuses both nationally and locally, this resulted in some institutional paralysis, a highly chaotic decision making environment, and ultimately, an inability to effectively respond and protect students from violence."

 	- internal communication

 	- external communication

+- Command structures

+	- "One group that was convened to respond to the encampment was the Incident Response Team (“IRT”).
+The IRT meetings, held virtually, included a large number of campus stakeholders, including many who did not have formal decision-making roles.
+Although the IRT included police leadership, **key administrative leaders did not routinely attend the IRT’s meetings**."

+	- "However, several senior administrators indicated to the investigative team that the **IRT was not a decision-making body** and that, instead, the purpose of IRT meetings was largely to disseminate information."

+	- Side note: Office of Emergency Management was under Administrative Vice Chancellor Michael Beck, both this office and UCPD then moved to the Office of Campus Safety (a day before Block's congressional hearing-he reassigned Beck and UCPD Chief John Thomas)

+	- "They reported that the decision-making was done by the Emergency Management Planning Group."

+	- "The Emergency Management Planning Group (“EMPG”) was a smaller group of senior administrators – primarily Vice Chancellors and a limited number of additional, senior personnel –"

+	- "Like the IRT, it lacked clear leadership and decision-making processes.
+Meetings of the EMPG were characterized by free-flowing debate, internecine conflict, and a notable lack of decision-making"

+	- "The meetings **did not include representation from the UCLA Police Department** – which was coordinating the response of police and civilian, private security – and lacked an efective mechanism to ensure the EMPG had key information from the Police Department"

 - UCPD

+	- "Crucially, the purpose of the IRT meetings was not clear to all members.
+UCLA PD personnel appeared to understand that the IRT was a decision-making body and were **frustrated by lack of clear leadership and direction** in the 			meetings."

+	- "At least one IRT meeting was led by Vice Chancellor for Strategic Communications, leaving some other UCLA personnel and **police leadership to conclude, whether true or not, that public safety decisions were being made by the communications team** rather than leaders with law enforcement experience and expertise."

 	- other security positions

 - Security failures